 That's English, French and Swedish.

-I've worked on projects for Helly Hansen, Volvo CE, Axiell Media and Saltkråkan AB, among others.
+I've worked on projects for Helly Hansen, HgCapital, Axiell Media and Saltkråkan AB, among others.

 Hopefully I've improved some since then …